 COURSE CONTENT SUMMARY

-and prosecutions.
+with parents, siblings, peers, and teachers.
 Lecture 3 hours per week.

 GENERAL COURSE PURPOSE